1. Home

 If you have a lot of users, you may like to use the Search option in the top right to filter.
 You can filter based on username, email or role.

-You will be able to change their Username, their Email and their Role by editing the form.
-If you have organizations then you will also be able to change which org(s) they can access.
+You can change their Username, their Email and their Role by editing the form.
+If you have organizations then you can also change which org(s) they can access.

 Click the Save Changes button to save the changes.